 The GoPro MAX promises to give the user, not just 360-degree video, but also the basic workings of a regular action cam, along with a cheaper price than the original Fusion.
 The video quality in this little unit may only be rendered at 1080p, but there’s a lot more going on under the hood, such as reframing footage after the fact, with zoom, pan, and tilt as options.

-This small unit has lots of potential but the question is: can it produce quality 360-degree footage while still being a worthwhile 360 camera?
+This small unit has a lot of potential, but the question is: can it produce quality 360-degree footage while still being a worthwhile 360 camera?
 Also, the GoPro MAX doesn’t want to tread on the toes of the rest of the GoPro line up, so it will be very interesting to see how this little camera measures up against the other GoPro offerings.

 As the GoPro MAX features two back-to-back lenses, it is slightly larger than the HERO8 Black but much smaller than the older Fusion model.
 A handy rear touchscreen has been added to control basic functionality and access the menu system, with all footage being written to a single memory card.